Frequently Asked Questions

 Do you have a place for extra storage for tenant’s belongings?

-Sholom offers extra storage for tenants.
-In St. Paul, storage units are 3’9” tall x 4’ wide x 4’10” deep.
+Sholom offers extra storage for tenants in the Bentson Family Assisted Living and Phillips Center for Memory Care.
+Storage units are 3’9” tall x 4’ wide x 4’10” deep.
 Tenants must provide their own lock for the unit.
 If you request a storage unit, one will be assigned to you when you move in.

 Do you have a parking garage available?